-Webex Events Streaming is a combination broadcasting studio and player that runs on Restream.
-This article shows how to enable Webex Events Streaming and gives an overview of all the awesome tools at your disposal to successfully produce a professional quality live stream.
+Similar to the Webex Events Production Studio, Webex Events Streaming is a combination broadcasting studio and player.
+While the Production Studio is a Webex Events product, Webex Events Streaming runs on Restream.
+This article shows how to enable Webex Events Streaming and gives an overview of all the tools at your disposal to successfully produce a professional quality live stream.
 To learn more about Webex Events Streaming and if it's right for your event, read our Introduction to Webex Events Streaming article.

 ⭐️ Keep in mind, Webex Events Streaming is an additional cost add-on feature.
 Reach out to your Webex Events contact for pricing.